MateoHerrera0/HUMANIT/NDS - Project.md

 ## Description and Scope of the Project
 <p align="center">
-The complete digitalization of the acquisition process of new and pre-owned vehicles through a web application.
+The complete digitalization of the acquisition process of new vehicles through a web application.
 </p>

 ## Our Vision